-Planned outages FAQs
+Planned outage FAQs

 This work helps keep your local power supply safer and more reliable now and in the future.
-Upgraded equipment and regular maintenance reduce the chance of faults, strengthen supply during bad weather, and support the needs of your community.
+Upgraded equipment and regular maintenance reduce the chance of faults, strengthen supply during bad weather, and support the growing needs of your community.

 The length of the outage depends on how complex the job is and what steps crews need to take to work safely.
 Some tasks are straightforward, while others require more time to complete carefully.